guhan/zerotociso/docs/NETWORKING.md

 **Compatibility and Interoperability**: IPsec is supported by a wide range of network devices, including routers, firewalls, and VPN gateways.
 It ensures compatibility and interoperability between different vendors' equipment, enabling secure communication across heterogeneous networks.

+## What is Internet Security Association and Key Management Protocol (ISAKMP)?
+Provies background security support for IPSEC by negotiating, establishing, modifying and deleting Security Associations (SAs)

 ## What is RADIUS?
 Here's how RADIUS works: